48 Bulletproof Ideas to Increase eCommerce Conversion [SlideShare]

 When customers see limited time offers, they begin to fear that if they don’t act quickly they may miss out.
 Leverage this urgency from time to time, and enjoy your increase in sales volume.
-One of the best example of creating urgency is Booking.com, where customers who are looking at hotel rooms to book are automatically alerted when the rooms are nearly booked by other users.
+One of the best example of creating one of the best examples of creating urgency is Booking.com, where customers who are looking at hotel rooms are automatically alerted when the rooms are nearly booked by other users.

 Automation can simplify the buying process.
 You can automate many things on your site, such as address recognition, and one-click purchasing.